nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 This project compiles solutions for the **"Flex Your Brain"** exercises found at the end of each chapter in the book [UNIX: Concepts and Applications, Fourth Edition][book], authored by **Sumitabha Das**.

-The book is a recommended reading in many Computer Science, Computer Applications and Information Technology courses across universities in India.
-It is quite popular among students learning UNIX and GNU/Linux.
+The book is a widely recommended text in Computer Science, Computer Applications, and Information Technology courses across Indian universities.
+It is particularly popular among students learning UNIX or GNU/Linux.

 The questions in the exercise are slightly involved, and the solutions for the same are not made available.
 The project aims at creating a study aid for the students.